cca/moodle_cli/readme.md

 **sandbox.sh**

 Create a "sandbox" (test) course site for a particular CCA program.
 You pass the program department code, name, and optionally the username of an managing instructor to the script.

-## web assets

-**scss**

-SCSS which you insert this code in the text area under Site Administration > Appearance > Themes > Boost > Advanced Settings.

-We display the "CCA" logo via an SVG background image copied from the main CCA site and then URL-encoded (# -> %23).

-**js**

-We insert custom scripts into the `additionalhtml > footer` settings area.
-Our scripts are all under the additionalhtml directory and there is a gulp process for compiling them.